cloudlinux/cloudlinux-doc/docs/cloudlinux_os_kernel/README.md

 ```
 </div>

-**Known limitations and issues of CloudLinux 6 Hybrid kernel**
+**Known limitations and issues of CloudLinux OS Shared 6 Hybrid kernel**

 1. We do not remove Hybrid kernel after migration from Hybrid to the normal channel, but we remove <span class="notranslate"> linux-firmware </span> package which is needed to boot Hybrid kernel.
-This is because <span class="notranslate"> CloudLinux </span> 6 does not allow to remove the package of currently running kernel.
+This is because <span class="notranslate"> CloudLinux OS Shared</span> 6 does not allow to remove the package of currently running kernel.
 Proper removal procedure will be implemented, but for now, we should warn users _not to boot Hybrid kernel if they have migrated to normal channel_.

 2. Kernel module signature isn't checking for now, as 3.10 kernel is using x509 certificates to generate keys and CL6 cannot detect signatures created in such way.
 The solution will be implemented.

-**Known limitations and issues of CloudLinux 7 Hybrid kernel**
+**Known limitations and issues of CloudLinux OS Shared 7 Hybrid kernel**

 Features that are absent in the current kernel build: